sdss/datamodel/datamodel/products/md/astraStarPayne.md

 # Data Model: astraStarPayne

-Results and best-fit models from the Payne astra pipeline for a single star.
+Results and best-fit models from the Payne astra pipeline for a single star

 ## Contents